 We’re all at a different place in terms of the maturity of our social media presence.
 If you haven’t even started with yours, it’s okay.
 It’s something to tackle as soon as possible, but that’s why you get a virtual assistant.

-A VA can set you up on Facebook, Instagram, Google My Business, Twitter, YouTube, and/or any other platform that may be relevant to your vertical.
+A VA can set you up on Facebook, Instagram, Google Business Profile, Twitter, YouTube, and/or any other platform that may be relevant to your vertical.
 They can help you decide whether or not a specific platform is worth investing time in, set up your account, and even develop some simple but consistent branding to spread across all platforms.